share1992/dimensionality_reduction_MW/README.md

 (2) A new method of dimensionality reduction, using mass-weighted coordinates<br/>
 (3) A new method of dimensionality reduction (same as above), without mass-weighting<br/>

-For example, to compare results for the three different methods on the same xyz file, and example of the syntax for each of these methods would be:
+For example, to compare results for the three different methods on the same xyz file, an example of the syntax for each of these methods would be:

 file = 'examples/malondialdehyde/malondialdehydeTS_IRC.xyz'<br/>
 ndim = 3<br/>